Daniel-VDM/Coreference-Annotator/README.md

 ## Sample execution
 Note the filenames required for the input (it is mentioned above).

-To run the script simply type `python resolver.py`
+To run the script simply execute `python resolver.py` in the terminal.

 You will get the following:
 ```